 As a student of character the Auburn stage driver is hardly to be surpassed.
 At the time of the Civil War he was behind teams carrying injured soldiers back to their Northern homes and at the present he is able, and enjoys, driving everything from a spirited sulky horse to pompous hearse horses.

-It is a legend among Auburn liverymen that Aaron Kirk can negotiate sharper turns and steeper inclines with a hearse than probably any other driver in the city.
+It is a legend among Auburn liverymen that Aaron Kirk can negotiate sharper turns and steeper inclines with a hearse better than probably any other driver in the city.
 To this day, 83 though he is, his services are in demand, for his skill as a driver is with him still.

 It is interesting to hear the veteran talk about the gasoline “wagons.”
 Though he loves horses, he is not fond of the motor car.
 Only he wishes drivers would not be too hoggish in demanding the highways and by-ways for themselves.
 He admits that the horse is looked upon as an ancient and honorable institution, but he does not think he will ever vanish entirely from the land and the use of man.